uditigupta293-byte/uditigupta293-byte/README.md

 # Hey there! 👋

 I'm **Uditi Gupta** , a B.Tech student passionate about solving real-world problems through technology, data-driven thinking, and scalable ideas.
-I’m currently focused on building strong foundations in **Data Science, analytics, business strategy, and software development** while continuously working on projects that improve my problem-solving ability and execution mindset.
+I’m currently focused on building strong foundations in **Data Science, analytics, business strategy** while continuously working on projects that improve my problem-solving ability and execution mindset.
 ---

 ## 🚀 What I’m Currently Working On